Skip to main content

 Introduction

-To ensure homeostasis, humans maintain a pH between 7.35 and 7.45.
-(Much lower pH values, ≈ 4.5, are found in the lysosome).
-Lower pH values are associated with metabolic and respiratory acidosis, while higher pH values are characteristic of metabolic and respiratory alkalosis. pH is maintained by buffering systems that consist of a weak acid and base.
+To maintain homeostasis, humans regulate their pH levels between 7.35 and 7.45.
+(Much lower pH values, ≈ 4.5, are found in the lysosome.)
+Lower pH values are associated with metabolic and respiratory acidosis, while higher pH values are characteristic of metabolic and respiratory alkalosis. pH is maintained by buffering systems that consist of a weak acid and a base.
 If you understand the Henderson-Hasselbalch equation from the previous section, buffer systems become easy to understand.

 \begin{equation}